alshedivat/al-folio/_posts/2024-01-07-python-objects.md

 - The **builtin** namespace is created when the interpreter starts up.
 It contain names such as `print`, `int` or `len`.
 - The **global** namespaces:
     - *The* global namespace contains every name created at the main level of the program.
+This dictionary can be examined using `globals()`.
     - Weirdly, *other* global namespaces are possible: each imported module will create its own.
 - A **local** namespace is created everytime a function is called, and is "forgotten" when it terminates.
+This dictionary can be examined using `locals()`.
     - When a function calls another function, the child has access to its parent's namespace.
 This is called the **enclosing** namespace.

 Namespaces are related to scopes, which are the parts of the code in which sets of namespaces can be accessed.
-When a Python needs to lookup a name, if resolves it by examining the namespaces using the LEGB rule: it starts at the local namespace, then enclosing, global and builtin.
+When a Python needs to lookup a name, if resolves it by examining the namespaces using the LEGB rule: it starts at the Local namespace; if unsuccessful, it moves to the Enclosing namespace; then the Global, and lastly the Builtin.
 By default, assignments and deletions happen on the local namespace.
 However, this behaviour can be altered using the `nonlocal` and `global` statements:

 ```python
 def enclosing_test():